We measure how we are performing against the Consumer Standards and Tenant Satisfaction Measures through:

 Aside from these two major transformation projects, complaints learning and actions this year have included:

-• Introducing an anti-social behaviour checklist for our customer service team to help us capture as much information about the situation as possible at the first point of contact.
+• Introducing an anti-social behaviour checklist for our customer service team to help us capture as much information about the situation as possible the first time someone contacts us.

-• Carrying out refresher training for planners who manage repairs and trades' diaries to ensure maximum efficiency - ultimately helping jobs to be completed more quickly for customers.
+• Carrying out refresher training for planners who manage repairs and trades' diaries to help jobs get done more quickly for customers.

 • A process change when inspector jobs are booked in which highlights the time required on a job - helping to ensure they have enough time to complete all the necessary steps.
-This reduces the risk of follow on appointments being needed and is therefore more efficient and convenient for customers.
+This reduces the risk of follow on appointments being needed and is more convenient for customers.

-• Sharing information with customers about the impact of adverse weather on our repairs service, which you can read here on our website.
-This helps customers understand what to expect in periods of extreme weather.
+• Sharing information with customers about the impact of bad weather on our repairs service, which you can read here on our website.
+This helps customers understand what to expect.

 • Updating a procedure in the rents administration process to make it clearer and more transparent for customers.